Gay Bombay

-Gay Bombay is an LGBT social organization in Mumbai, India, which promotes LGBT rights.
+Gay Bombay is an LGBTQ social organization in Mumbai, India, which promotes LGBT rights.
 It was founded in 1998.
 The organization works to create an awareness of gay rights through workshops, film screenings, and parties.
 The organisation aims to create a safe space for the LGBT community.

 History

 Gay Bombay was founded in 1998.
 It is one of Mumbai's longest-running gay support groups, which has been hosting parties in different clubs since 2000.

 Activities

 Gay Bombay organizes various LGBT events including dance parties, picnics, film festivals, film screenings parents meeting, trekking, cooking, speed-dating brunches, counselling sessions, meet-ups, gatherings, and discussions on topics such as HIV/AIDS and relationships.

 In July 2009, Gay Bombay organized a party to celebrate the Delhi High Court's verdict on decriminalizing homosexuality in India.
 In 2008, the Queer Media Collective Awards was started by Gay Bombay to acknowledge and honor the media's support of the LGBT movement in India.

 It organizes a talent show every year, Gay Bombay Talent Show, to provide a platform for LGBT artists.

 In May 2017, Gay Bombay paid tribute to Dominic D'Souza, India's first AIDS activist by showing a short film on Positive People, an NGO founded by D'Souza.